rjgleave/aws-batch-api-submitter/README.md

 This repo includes:

 1. README.md - this file
-2. FOLDER: dynamo - this contains code to help build the tag group table in dynamoDB.
+2. FOLDER: dynamo - this contains code to help build the sample transaction table in dynamoDB.
 It includes:
-    *   createTagGroupTable.py - a program to create the base dynamo table
+    *   schema.json - an example of the dynamoDB schema data structure
-    *   DataEntryTemplate.xlsx - an Excel template with sample data for the dynamo table
+    *   read_dynamo_stream.py - the lambda program which reads the dynamodb streams
-    *   sample-data.csv - a CSV extract of the excel file above
+    *   test_streams.json - a sample stream file for testing the lambda above.
-    *   sample-data.json - a JSON equivalent to the CSV file above
+3. FOLDER: api-gateway - contains templates to help build and test the API REST interface
-    *   loadTagGroupTable.py - a program to load the dynamodb table with sample data
+    *   api_gateway_mapping_template.json - this is the mapping document used to create the proxy api for the state machine service.
-3. FOLDER: policy - contains a json file for defining a custom policy:  custom-tag-group-policy.json
+    *   test_message.json - copy the json document and use to test the API.
-4. FOLDER: tag-builder-direct  - It includes:
+4. FOLDER: state_machine  - components to build the state machine
-    *   tagbuilder.py - the main lambda program to update resources with tags.
+    *   JobStatusPoller.py - a lambda to poll the status of batch jobs.
-5. FOLDER: tag-builder-lambda - It includes:
+    *    SubmitJobFunction.py - lambda function to submit a batch job.
-    *   tagbuilder-paginate.py - same as lambda program above, except can be called from command line.
+    *   JobStatusPollerStateMachine.json - definition of the state machine
-6. FOLDER: api-throttler - contains the lambda which is triggered by SQS.
-This performs the call to the AWS ResourceGroupsAPI to update tags if you are operating in de-coupled mode (see the SQS-ENABLED environment variable below)
+    *   input-template.json - the document used to submit the state machine

 Setup Instructions
 ------------------